uber-archive/backbone-api-client/README.md

 Please refer to [`ChildModel#sync`][] for documentation as they function the same (except replace `model` with `collection`).

-TODO: Verify ChildModel#sync is linked

 #### `ChildCollection#callApiClient(method, options, cb)`
 Mapping method from Backbone action to API client invocation.

 We provide a simple invoker but you are expected to create your own via `ChildCollection#extend` since not all API clients have the same API.

 Since solving this problem can be hard, we provide potential solutions in the [Examples section][].

-// TODO: Link to examples

 - method `String`, action to perform on a resource
     - For collections, there is only `read`.
 The others do not occur